xuemduan/xuemduan.github.io/_pages/about.md

 ---

 - I am a second year Master's student in IT and Cognition at University of Copenhagen.
-- My research interests are natural language processing and machine learning.
+- My research interests focus on natural language processing, particularly in text generation and machine learning explainability.
 - I received my B.Eng in Computer Science and Technology at Zhengzhou University, supervised by Prof. [Hongying Zan](https://baike.baidu.com/item/昝红英/9453786?fr=aladdin).